Kratom and duloxetine (Cymbalta) can interact in two ways. Consuming them together could cause some side effects and is considered high-risk.

 - Atomoxetine (Strattera)

 - Milnacipran (Savella)

 - Venlafaxine (Effexor XR)

-Besides this, as they are both metabolized by the same cytochrome enzymes, there could be a metabolic competition between them, leading to the excess accumulation of both drugs.
-This could lead to side effects such as headaches, insomnia, irritability, mood irregularities, and nausea.
+Besides this, as they are both metabolized by the same cytochrome enzymes, there could be a metabolic competition between them, causing excess accumulation of both drugs.
+This could manifest with side effects such as headaches, insomnia, irritability, mood irregularities, and nausea.

 Take these two medications together only after getting checked by your physician and follow their advice strictly.
 Never consume them on your own.
 If you get any abnormal side effects, seek medical attention immediately.

 Duloxetine belongs to the serotonin and norepinephrine reuptake inhibitor class of drugs (SNRI).